fdelia/fdelia.github.io/_posts/2017-06-09-how-many-people-are-around-me.md

 I built a small script, which determines the amount of unique mac addresses every x minutes.
 The idea is that once i have some free time, I might analyze the data.

 <span style="color: #ff0000;">Disclaimer: Tracking mac addresses may be illegal in your country.
-Please check your laws first.</span> I didn&#8217;t found applicable jurisdiction for Switzerland, but tracing a person falls under data protection (especially under Art.
+Please check your laws first.</span> I didn&#8217;t find applicable jurisdiction for Switzerland, but tracing a person falls under data protection (especially under Art.
 12 ff.
 DSG, last checked: 9.
 June 2017).

 I hash all mac addresses with a daily changing random salt, so that every day the mac addresses are converted into an other hash and are not traceable.
 At the end of every day I count the addresses and delete them, so that only total numbers are left.
 I will not share that script though, because I’m paranoid that someone will reverse-engineer stuff.